Quick Links

 Are installations possible?

-Yes, our Call for Submissions is open to indoor gallery installations, outside environmental installations and even independant project proposals.
+Yes, our Call for Submissions is open to indoor gallery installations, as well as wall and sculptural work.

 Are performances possible?